mattermost-community/focalboard/README.md

 **Focalboard Personal Desktop (Windows, Mac or Linux Desktop)**

-If you're running Windows or Mac, try out **Focalboard Personal Desktop** by going to the Windows Store or the Apple AppStore, searching for `Focalboard` and installing to run the compiled version locally.
+Try out **Focalboard Personal Desktop** by going to the Windows Store or the Apple AppStore, searching for `Focalboard` and installing to run the compiled version locally.

 If you're running a Linux Desktop, [download the latest `focalboard-linux.tar.gz` release](https://github.com/mattermost/focalboard/releases), unpack the `.tar.gz` archive, and open `focalboard-app` from the `focalboard-app` folder.

-While we don't yet offer installs of **Focalboard Personal Desktop** outside of Store-based installs, it is in [consideration for the future](https://github.com/mattermost/focalboard/issues/99) (please upvote the ticket if you're interested in this addition).
+Note: For Windows and Mac users, while we don't yet offer **Focalboard Personal Desktop** outside of Store-based installs, it is in [consideration for the future](https://github.com/mattermost/focalboard/issues/99) (please upvote the ticket if you're interested in this addition).

 **Focalboard Personal Server (Ubuntu)**